WeijunDeng/Zabel/README.md

 A: Simple dependent files (headers) and implicit dependent targets will be detected.
 If dependent files of a target change, this target will be recompiled.
 If dependent targets of a target miss cache, this target and dependent targets will be recompiled.

+## TODO

+- support more projects and targets, not only Pods
+- support and test more clang arguments
+- support intermediate cache such as .o and .gcno
+- try to support local development
+- try to support remote cache server